 Where do you find pink slime you ask?
 Burger meat.
 You may have heard that this slime is popular in low quality burger meats, in burgers from fast food chains, and in burger meats that are inorganic.
 However, according to the documentary Food Inc. pink slime is found in 70% of the burger meat produced in the USA.
 So, if you think that you’re getting away from this awful sludge by buying organic grass fed ground beef from your local grocery store, chances are that the burger meat you are buying is no less infested with pink slime than the fast food burger meat you just had for lunch.
 But don’t just take my word for how horrible this stuff is for you, see it for yourself by clicking the following link for a short clip from Food Inc.

 Next time you’re at your local supermarket staring at the ground meat, pondering on whether or not you should consume loads of fat and pink sludge, I suggest you take a trip down the healthy frozen food isle.
 One of my personal favorite meat alternatives is Beyond Beef, you should give it a try.
 (You can also order Beyond Beef products online if for some reason your local grocer doesn’t carry it).
 If for some reason you don’t believe that you can receive enough protein and iron from plant based products take a look at this little chart put together by Beyond Beef:

-Like I’ve said before, I’m not into bashing meat products, but facts are facts.
+Like I’ve said before, and regardless of my webpage title, I’m not into bashing meat products, but facts are facts.
 You cannot sit here and honestly say that you want to consume harmful chemicals, that you wish to raise your bad cholesterol levels and that you wish to consume ample amounts of hormones and GMO’s.
 Eat things that you know for a fact are free of harmful additives.
 Eat clean.
 Eat naturally.
 Live well.
 Try something new, it will only be the veganing.